mever-team/FairBench/README.md

 retain different values per branch.
 More details on forks and branches, including generation from dicts, can be found [here](docs/branches.md).

-After declaring the protected attribute, we generate a binary assessment on each branch's fairness and print it per:
+After declaring the protected attribute, generate a binary assessment on each branch's fairness and print it per: